-RDA COVID-19 Guidelines and Recommendations
+RDA COVID-19 Guidelines and Recommendations (draft versions)

 Indigenous Data: RDA International Indigenous Data Sovereignty Interest Group

 Legal and Ethical: Alexander Bernier, John Brian Pickering

 Social Sciences: Iryna Kuchma, Amy Pienta

 |Editorial team: Christoph Bahim, Alexandre Beaufays, Ingrid Dillo, Natalie Harrower, Mark Leggott, Nicolas Loozen, Robyn Nicholson, Priyanka Pillai, Mary Uhlmansiek, Meghan Underwood, Bridget Walker|

 Recommendation title: RDA COVID-19; recommendations and guidelines, 5th release (final draft) 28 May 2020